Chiwetalu Agu

 Chiwetalu Agu (born 1956) is a Nigerian actor.
 He won the 2012 Nollywood award for 'best actor in indigenous movie (non-English speaking language)'.
 His usage of specific language slangs, phrases or clichés in many films has made him uniquely a household name in Nigeria and among Nollywood fans in general.
 While asserting that comic genres is a unique vehicle in projecting Nigerian culture globally as well as establishing the Nollywood brand, Agu is listed as one of the outstanding comedians who have contributed to the development of Nollywood comic genres by Prof. Femi Shaka of the University of Port Harcourt.
-Agu is married to Nkechi and has three sons and two daughters.

 Early years

 Agu's versatility dates back to the transition of Nigerian television soap operas to Nollywood movies.
 Before the inception of Nollywood, about 31 years ago, television soap opera was the order of the day and Agu featured in Nigerian Television Authority Channel 8 Enugu's Ikoro, produced by Joe Onyekwelu.
-He also featured in ETV Channel 50, now ESBS. in soaps like Baby Come Now and Ripples (in Lagos) produced by Chico Ejiro's brother, Zeb; in the latter he played the character of Chief Abunna.
+He also featured in ETV Channel 50, now ESBS.